 Yes.
 Several students have friends who were admitted to the standard, on-campus University of Florida collegiate program.
 Students living at Luxury Dorms Near UF can request specific roommates within PaCE, within the standard University of Florida campus program, or students who are beginning their college career at Santa Fe and transferring to University of Florida at a later date.

 Yes.
 Students can request specific students within the PaCE program.

-Windsor Hall and Ivy House are private luxury residence halls.
+Luxury Dorms Near UF are private luxury residence halls.
 They are classified as residence halls by the United States Government, but they are not owned or associated with the University of Florida.
 They are true dorms and residence halls.

-Not coming to Gainesville within the next 10 days?
-No problem.
-Most students choose to reserve via email.
-It's a very easy process which can secure a room for Fall or Summer B move-in.
-To reserve via email, click here and enter your information.
-Reservation paperwork will be emailed to you with instructions (remember: your room is not reserved until we receive the completed paperwork.
-Several room styles are already full, and the remaining rooms are filling quickly).
+Not coming to the University of Florida in the next couple of weeks?
+Most students choose to reserve housing via email.
+To easily secure your room, click here to enter your info.
+We'll email you your housing paperwork and instructions (remember: your room is not reserved until we receive the completed paperwork.
+Several room styles are already full, and the remaining single dorm rooms are filling quickly).

 Have questions?
-Speak with a housing specialist.
-Call 352-376-6223, or email us.
+Call the housing office at 352-376-6223, or email us.
 We're happy to help!